 Square should measure 12 x 12” / 30 x 30 cm.

 Fold squares in half with right side facing up.
 Put them in the position like image below.

 Joining squares together

 Personally I prefer to add some lining, so I cut a piece of black fabrics in the same size as my bag and sewed onto the bag with needle and thread.
-A step by step video tutorial will be available soon.
+You can also use an old t-shirt.